eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

    container versions of TensorFlow with Horovod on Piz Daint.

-We observe the container application closely matching the native installation when running on up to 16 nodes, with performance differences and normalized standard deviations less than 0.5%.
-From 32 nodes upwards, the container application shows a small performance advantage, up to 5% at 128 nodes, with both implementations maintaining close standard deviation values.
+We observe that performance of the container-based horovod-tensorflow is identical to the native one.
+An slight increased performance of the containized solution is observed only for the alexnet model as the number of nodes increases.